 Throughout the evolution of computer hardware, there have been countless successes and equally numerous failures.
 Gaming keyboards, a seemingly small chapter in the grand scheme, are no exception.
 The one sitting in front of you is likely the culmination of countless experiments, prototypes, cheers, and heartbreaks.

 Among the roster of amazing keyboards, there are a select few that deserve special mentions for being extra outstanding.
-They are the ones that not only raised the bar, but also broke new grounds and dared to venture into the unknown.
+They are the ones that not only raised the bar, but also broke new ground and dared to venture into the unknown.
 We picked out five of our all-time favorites in this article.
+If you're looking for something more recent, here are our best gaming keyboard options right now.

 Logitech G19, 2009